Alcohol Addiction Health Risk Factors

 - Alcoholic ketoacidosis: Ketoacidosis happens when your blood becomes too acidic.
 You're more likely to develop this metabolic problem if you are diabetic.

-- Cancer: Long-term drinking increases the risk of head and neck cancer, esophageal cancer, liver cancer, breast cancer, and colorectal cancer.
+- Cancer: Long-term drinking increases the risk of head and neck cancer, esophageal cancer, liver cancer, pancreatic cancer, breast cancer, and colorectal cancer.

 - Cirrhosis: Cirrhosis is a liver disease caused by long-term scarring and damage.
 This is a common complication of AUD.